Online Graph Topology Learning from Matrix-valued Time Series: Online Graph Learning

 \subsection{Approach 1: Projected OLS Estimators and Wald Test}

-In low dimensional regime, VAR model \eqref{eq: var1_vect} can be fitted by the ordinary least squares method.
+In low dimensional regime, Model \eqref{eq: var1_vect} can be fitted by the ordinary least squares method as a VAR model.
 Assume that we start receiving samples $\x_0, \x_1, ..., \x_t$ from time $\tau = 1$, the OLS estimator for an intercept-free VAR($1$) model is given by

 where

 and